diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/about/index.md

 Beyond the digital world, I am also a member of the Portuguese Scouts (CNE), being a scout leader.

-Finally, I am also passionate about music, having attended several music summer festivals in the past years.
-I also enjoy sports, having played football for 12 years.
+Finally, I am also passionate about running, having run multiple half marathons in the past years.
+I also enjoy music, having attended several music summer festivals.

 Check my CV **[here](../assets/pdf/CV.pdf)**!